vuongducphuong/documentation/content/applications/productivity/mail_plugins/gmail.rst

    :align: center
    :alt: Plus sign icon on the Gmail inbox side panel.

-Then, use the search bar to search for `Odoo` and locate the :guilabel:`Leansoft Inbox Addin`.
+Then, use the search bar to search for `Leansoft` and locate the :guilabel:`Leansoft Inbox Addin`.

 .. image:: gmail/google-workspace-marketplace.png
    :align: center